Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Washington State Stats and Trends

-- So far this season, the Cougars have been installed as underdogs by a 2.5-point margin or more seven times and are 5-2 ATS in those games.
+- The Cougars are 5-2 ATS when underdogs by 2.5 points or more this season.

-- Washington State's games this season have gone over the point total six times in 12 opportunities (50%).
+- Washington State's games this season have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).

-- When Washington State scores more than 28.4 points, it is 5-1 against the spread and 6-0 overall.
+- Washington State is 5-1 against the spread and 6-0 overall when the team notches more than 28.4 points.

-- In games that Washington State churns out more than 389.6 yards, the team is 4-1 against the spread and 5-0 overall.
+- Washington State is 4-1 against the spread and 5-0 overall when the team churns out over 389.6 yards.

 - The Cougars have turned the ball over 16 times this season, five more turnovers than the Hurricanes have forced (11).